marain-dotnet/Marain.Tenancy/docs/Conceptual/00 - Introduction.md

 In a multi-tenanted solution, you need to layer a notion of "the intended tenant" into your design:

-1. Receive a stimulus of some kind, and dispatch it to the appropriate tenant
+1. Receive a stimulus of some kind, and dispatch it to the appropriate handler, supplying a context identifying the appropriate tenant.
 1. Connect to and authenticate against one or more services within or outside the tenanted solution using credentials appropriate for the given tenant, in order to obtain the information required to respond to the stimulus.
 1. Process that information (and optionally respond) using code and configuration appropriate for that tenant, possibly connecting to the correct instance of other services within or outside the tenanted solution to update state related to that request, using the instances and credentials appropriate for that tenant.